pfitchen0/bare-bones-stm32g0xx/tutorials/README.md

 We'll need to be able to compile and link our code for our ARM MCU target instead of our PC.
 This is called cross-compilation; we'll compile code for one platform (MCU) on another platform (our PCs).
 You might already be familiar with the GNU `gcc`, `objcopy`, `ld`, etc... tools.
 Luckily equivalents of those are available for building code for our embedded ARM MCU target.
 We'll also want to install versions of the standard C libraries that are optimized for ARM MCUs.

-> TODO: note on installing Make and stlink tools!
+We'll also want to use `make` to make repeated builds at each step of this tutorial easier and repeatable. `make` automates software builds by tracking file dependencies and executing only necessary compilation steps, saving time and reducing errors.
+It simplifies complex build processes by using a `Makefile` to define rules, making projects easier to manage and maintain.
+We'll write out own `Makefile` to use throughout this tutorial momentarily.

+And finally, we need a tool to flash FW into our MCU.
+There are a bunch of options out there for this, but I think the easiest one to start with (assuming you are also using an STM32) is the open source `stlink-tools`/`stlink` package, which includes command line utilities for working with STM32s.
+Another great option is `openocd`, which can be used with other MCUs as well as STM32s, and it is useful for debugging.
+We'll start with `stlink-tools`/`stlink` and then shift to `openocd` once we start learning about in circuit debugging on our MCU.

 #### MacOS

 Note that the `arm-none-eabi-gcc` homebrew package includes only the ARM compiler toolchain and not the C/C++ standard libraries.
 Therefore, `gcc-arm-embedded` is preferred as it includes the C/C++ standard libraries as well.
+Install `make` if you don't have it already, `stlink`, and `openocd` as well.

 ```
 brew install --cask gcc-arm-embedded
+brew install make stlink
 ```

 #### Linux

-Most Linux distros host the toolchain and libraries that we need to install.
+Most Linux distros host the embedded toolchain and libraries that we need to install.
 Try the following:

 ```
 sudo apt update